 By Joanna of The World in my Pocket | Facebook

 One of the most accessible white villages by public transport from Malaga, is Mijas Pueblo.
-The beautiful village has been built on the side of the mountain and has wonderful views over the entire coast.
+They have built the beautiful village on the side of the mountain.

-If you plan on visiting the white villages of Andalucia starting from Cadiz, you should know that there is an official route which includes stops in:
+If you plan on visiting the white villages of Andalucia starting from Cadiz, you should know that there is an official route.
+The route includes stops in:

 - Arcos de la Frontera